petitstrawberry/prism/README.md

-# Prism – macOS Virtual Audio Router
+# Prism – macOS Virtual Audio Splitter

-Prism is a virtual routing device for macOS.
+Prism is a virtual audio splitter for macOS.
 It exposes a 64-channel bus where every app can be pinned to its own stereo pair, so you can feed OBS, DAWs, and recorders with isolated tracks while preserving a separate monitor mix.
 The driver is written in Rust and uses Accelerate (vDSP) for its realtime mixing path.

+## Ecosystem

+Prism is part of a two-app audio workflow:

+- **Prism** (this driver + CLI): Splits application audio → assigns each app to virtual device channels
+- **Spectrum**: Takes those channels → mixes and routes to physical output devices

 ## Highlights